mariia-pronina/mariia-pronina.github.io/publications.md

 # CONFERENCE PROCEEDINGS
+- **Pronina, M.**, Knyazev, S., Vanrell, M.M. (accepted).
+Acquisition of wh-question intonation in Russian heritage children.
+Proceedings of the 13th International Conference on Speech Prosody.
+May 26-29, 2026, Philadelphia, Pennsylvania, USA.

 - **Pronina, M.**, Hübscher, I., Vilà -Giménez, I., & Prieto, P. (2022).
 Pragmatic prosody development from 3 to 8 years of age: A cross-sectional study in Catalan. _Proceedings of the 11th International Conference on Speech Prosody_ (pp. 92–96).
 23-26 May 2022, Lisbon, Portugal. doi: [10.21437/SpeechProsody.2022](https://www.isca-archive.org/speechprosody_2022/pronina22_speechprosody.html#)

 - Knyazev, S., **Pronina, M.** (2021) The intonation of yes and no in an archaic Russian dialect. _Proceedings of the Computational Linguistics and Intellectual Technologies 2021_. pp. 1-10. doi: [10.28995/2075-7182-2021-20-403-412](https://www.researchgate.net/publication/355216165_The_intonation_of_yes_and_no_in_an_archaic_Russian_dialect)